 Although the relationship between obesity and gasoline prices may not be readily apparent, the added weight of obese passengers on cars results in millions of additional gallons of gas each year, according to a 2006 article in The Engineering Economist.
 From the 1960s through the early 2000s, the average weight of Americans went up by 24 pounds, with each pound translating to 39 million extra gallons of gas each year.
 That's some 938 million gallons annually, translating to approximately $2 billion in today's prices.

 Workers who are obese often earn less money for the same jobs than those who are in a healthy weight range.
 However, this is more likely to be the case if a company offers employer-sponsored health insurance, according to research conducted by Stanford University.
-Economists found that in order to offset the additional insurance costs that obese people incur—an average of about $732 per person in 2005—employers will cut back their wages.
+Economists found that in order to offset the additional insurance costs that obese people incur—an average of about $732 per person per year—employers will cut back their wages.